objectbox/objectbox-generator/README.md

 Task* task_read(OBX_store* store, OBX_box* box, obx_id id) {
     OBX_txn* txn = NULL;

-    // We need an explicit TX to read - read flatbuffers lifecycle is bound to the  open transaction.
+    // We need an explicit TX - read flatbuffers lifecycle is bound to the open transaction.
     // The transaction can be closed safely after reading the object properties from flatbuffers. txn = obx_txn_read(store);
     if (!txn) {